lildude/phpSmug/README.txt

-What's New in phpSmug 3.1
+What's New in phpSmug 3.2
 =========================

-phpSmug 3.1 is the next minor release of phpSmug and features a few "behind the scenes" changes and fixed which do not change the functionality.
-The only thing that may appear to change functionality is the default API endpoint is now 1.2.2 instead of 1.2.0.
-All earlier endpoints are still available, but technically deprecated by SmugMug.
+phpSmug 3.2 is the next minor release of phpSmug and features a few "behind the scenes" changes and fixes which do not change the functionality. phpSmug should now work properly wit the 1.3.0 API endpoint.
+I've also added the ability to force all API communication, except for uploads, to occur over HTTPS if you use OAuth for authentication.
+SmugMug are encouraging people away from using basic login authentication in favour of OAuth (the 1.3.0 endpoint has no support for basic authentication) so accodingly, I have not implemented the "secure only" functionality for basic authentication.
+I may add it at a later date if there is the demand for it.